ThePetriGroup/Petri/CONTRIBUTING.md

   for all code.
 - Indentation should be 4 spaces.
 No more and no less.
 - No lines should go over 80 chars unless you have a **very** good reason.
+- Line endings should be Unix style - not Windows and not Mac.
 - All markup languages should use lower case tags and should be indented for easier reading.
 - Comments are very important.
 However, they should never say what the code